Askaniy/CelestiaLocationsMaker/ReadMe.md

 3. Choose `Output Format` as `TSV`;
 4. Do `Search` and save the file.

-## What else do I need to know?
-- By default, the tool is designed for the Celestia 1.7 and Celestia Origin, which support all existing [types of locations](https://en.wikibooks.org/wiki/Celestia/SSC_File#Type_%22string%22).
-To create SSC for Celestia 1.6, set `celestia16` flag to `True`.
-- By default, the script adds to SSC comments about the location type, dates of creation and last update, as well as information about the origin of the name.
-To disable this feature, set `comments` flag to `False`.
-- Names of `AL`, `ME`, `OC`, `RE` and `TA` location types are written in capital letters.
-- For albedo features with an unknown size, `Importance` sets to 20.
-For other location types, `Size` sets to 10.
-- The IAU in the location database uses the [Vesta coordinate system](https://en.wikipedia.org/wiki/4_Vesta#Coordinate_systems) with an offset of 150° relative to the *Dawn* team system.
-Since Celestia Origin uses the model based on the second coordinate system, this shift is hardcoded.

 ## Roadmap
-- The database contains 333 locations with zero sizes.
-The record holders are Mercury, Venus, Mars, Rhea, Titan and Triton.
-I made a version of the script that displays all dimensionless locations on the maps of the corresponding bodies.
-I hope we can fix them.
 - It is possible to create an algorithm that will determine the height of a location using an elevation map.
 This is important for non-ellipsoidal bodies such as Vesta.